Kawagoe is almost hometown to me as it is just 3 stops from my hometown and I visited there many times when I was a child.

 It was a big candy.

-He is making candy called Kintaro Ame that appears same face whenever it is sliced.
+He was making candy called Kintaro Ame that appears same face whenever it is sliced.

 This is Konpeitou.